This page is aimed at readers who've "heard something" about Arduinos... but not at lot. If that's you, read on.

 I hope you'll give the Arduino a try.
 It is a great, inexpensive, microcontroller development environment.
 If I haven't, please let me know where my "pitch" is lacking?
 No, Virginia, I don't get any commission...
 I just have had a lot of fun, and expect you.. or your kids... could have similar fun!
 (How many things are kids allowed to do today which give them such opportunities to be hard working and creative and self-directed?)

 See my general microcontroller systems page for the "Basic Stamp" from Parallax and other sources.
-For years, the page you are reading also suggested considering the Control Plus "Pascalite" and various Microchip PIC based kits... but the Pascalite "died" a while ago, and in early 2016 it seemed that the hobbyists, at least, had moved on from the PIC.
-Sigh.
-At least it seems I backed the right horse all those years ago!
-(There's a bit more about the Pascalite and the PIC at the general microcontroller systems page.
+For years, the page you are reading also suggested considering the Control Plus "Pascalite" and various Microchip PIC based kits... but the Pascalite "died" a while ago.
+Early 2016 I had trouble finding active hobbyist forums for the PIC... but this must just be bad use of the search engines.
+The PIC line is thriving, according to the share price of the parent company.
+The chips have a lot to offer.
+But there's no difficulty finding active Arduino forums.
+It seems that at least in this race, I backed the right horse all those years ago!
+(There's also bit more about the Pascalite and the PIC at the general microcontroller systems page.

 A different way to control things with a computer: If you can find a Windows PC with a parallel port(!), at my shareware site there are two freeware programs there... one for toggling bits, the other for using the computer as a timer via the parallel port.